Skip to content

 Bideawee Listed by incransom Ransomware Group

-On May 11, 2026, the incransom ransomware group added the animal rescue organization Bideawee to its public leak site, confirming that internal files had been exfiltrated from the nonprofit’s systems.
+On May 11, 2026, the incransom ransomware group added the animal rescue organization Bideawee to its public leak site, claiming that internal files had been exfiltrated from the nonprofit’s systems.

 Public reporting indicates that Bideawee, a no-kill shelter with locations in New York City, Wantagh, and Westhampton, suffered a ransomware intrusion.
 The attackers extracted internal files and listed the organization on their disclosure page.
 The precise number of records involved remains unknown, and the specific types of data have not been detailed beyond the broad description of internal files.